Pvt. Charles Herbert Looney

+The tanks were ordered to the perimeter of Clark Field on December 1st.
+Two members of each tank crew remained with each tank at all times.
 The morning of December 8th, the members of C Company were informed the Japanese attack on Pearl Harbor.
 They were order to take their tanks to the perimeter of Clark Field and guard it against Japanese paratroopers.
 Just ten hours after the attack on Pearl Harbor, Charles watched as Japanese planes destroyed the U.S. Army Air Corps.

 Charles was now a Prisoner of War.
 With his company, he made his way to Mariveles at the southern tip of Bataan.
 It was from there that he started the death march.
 He made his way to San Fernando, where the POWs were packed into small wooden boxcars that could hold forty men or eight horses.
 One hundred men were put into each car.